Enzo-Olivieri/ML-Soc-Hackathon/README.md

 # ML-Soc-Hackathon-
-Repository for the March Hackathon with the ML Society
+Repository for the March Mini Hackathon with the ML Society